KaisenAmin/c_std/vector/README.md

 ```

-## Example 20 : how to use String object in Vector
+## Example 20 : how to use 'String' object in Vector

 ```c